-Enjoy Dolphin and whale spotting with a tour out of St George’s, or snorkelling & scuba diving trips with operators such as Aquanauts. watch the fantastical fish that call the numerous coral reefs ‘home’.
-We usually have a few boogie boards, snorkel sets & flippers available for loan…
+Go dolphin and whale spotting with a tour out of St George’s, or snorkelling & scuba diving trips with operators such as Aquanauts. watch the fantastical fish that call the numerous coral reefs ‘home’.

 In addition to local attractions such as Lake Antoine, Carib’s Leap and wonderful deserted beaches you can also travel to Grand Etang with its towering mountains and vertiginous waterfalls, rainforest, monkeys, garish iguanas and birds aplenty from tiny hummingbirds to majestic frigate birds.